 Screw the OSB board directly onto the tops of the bench legs.
 The ends of the OSB board should be flush with the outer edges of the bench legs.
 Make sure that the screw heads are perfectly flat.

 Lay the two seating boards upside-down, so that their finished sides are facing the floor.
 Make sure they are touching each other and are square.
 Turn the bench upside-down and on top of the seating boards.
 Maintain an even border around all edges.
 Screw the boards into place from the bottom with eight screws per board.

 Turn the bench upright.
 Add the three square dowel rails by adding a dot of wood glue to the bottom at each end and gently tapping them into place with the finish nails.

 Add Anti-Skid Pads

 On the bottom, add the four anti-skid pads.
 Screw them into place with the included screws.

-- To make the project even easier to build, you may opt to drive the screws or nails on the face of the front board of the legs.
+- To make the project even easier, opt to drive the screws or nails on the face of the front board of the legs.
 The screws will be visible.

 - You may need to gently sand off the corners of the seating board material if the corners are sharp.

 - One design option is to space the two seating boards about 1/8-inch.
 If you do so, spray a strip of black paint on the top of the board, since the light-colored board will be visible in the seam otherwise.